On topology changes in quantum field theory and quantum gravity: About quantum field theory close to singularities

 with $ \varphi_k $ being a positive frequency solution at early times and $ \phi_k $ being a positive frequency solution at late times.
 The $ a_k $ and $ A_k $ are then related by a Bogoliubov transformation \cite{DeWittcurved,Birrell}.

 The two expansions can have the effect that observers in different reference frames see different particle numbers.
-Quantum field theory in curved space-time was discovered by DeWitt and Brehme in \cite{DeWittpropa} and developed for the first time as a theory in \cite{DeWittbook1}.
+Quantum field theory in curved and general Lorentzian but non-Minkowski space-times was discovered by DeWitt and Brehme in \cite{DeWittpropa} and developed for the first time as a theory in \cite{DeWittbook1}.
 DeWitt wrote a nice survey on the topic in \cite{DeWittcurved}.

-\begin{remark} At this point, the physicist should recognize why the study of Cauchy problems for the fields are especially important when the space-time is curved.

-If the solution of a field equation $ \Phi $ would not be determined by Cauchy data in a given reference frame, then one could, from an arbitrarily chosen reference frame, not predict anymore the observables, for example the particle number, that the other frames are observing.
+\begin{remark} At this point, the physicist should recognize why the study of Cauchy problems for the fields are especially important when the space-time is curved or has boundaries or other singularities.
+If the solution of a field equation $ \Phi $ would not be determined by Cauchy data in a given reference frame, then one could, from an arbitrarily chosen reference frame, not predict anymore the observables, for example the particle number, that the other frames are observing. \end{remark}

-Furthermore, one may find that possible Cauchy data close to the singularity can only determine a solution for the field in a certain subset of the neighborhood and that it will not be possible to define the field on other points of this neighborhood. \end{remark}

-\begin{remark} In string theory, the situation is more difficult.
-Here, one has a field $X^\mu:\Sigma\rightarrow T$, where both spaces, the target space-time $T$ and the world-sheet $\Sigma$ maybe curved and classically, they are related to each other by the pull-back \cite{tong}
+\begin{remark} In string theory, the situation is more difficult than in ordinary quantum field theory.
+Here, one has a field $X^\mu:\Sigma\rightarrow T$, where both spaces, the target space-time $T$ and the world-sheet $\Sigma$ can be curved, and, classically, they are related to each other by the pull-back \cite{tong}

 Let us suppose we consider the classical system on the orbifold at first and quantize it after we made a blow up of the target space singularity.
-If the blow-up was not flat, we would, by eq. (\ref{pullback}) end up with a quantum field theory in curved world-sheets, that we would have to quantize with the methods of quantum field theory in curved space-times mentioned above, since several mode expansions of the field may exist. \end{remark}
+If the blow-up was not flat, we would, by Eq. (\ref{pullback}) end up with a quantum field theory in curved world-sheets, that we would have to quantize with the methods of quantum field theory in curved space-times mentioned above, since several mode expansions of the field may exist. \end{remark}

 \begin{remark} It is clear that if one applies conditions like Eq. (\ref{cond1}) to a system in flat space-time without boundaries, this does not introduce the reference frame dependent effects from quantum field theory in curved space-times that one may get from a blow-up close to the singularity if the resolution is not flat.